Civil Wars

 • Weekly comments (10%).
 Each week you will post one bullet point comment per reading.
 The goal of your comment is to motivate discussion among your peers.
 You can raise questions about theory, method, point out conflicts between readings, develop links with previous weeks’ readings, whatever.
 Due by 5pm before each class.

 • Replication (20%): You will replicate the primary findings of a paper of your choosing and then extend the paper in some interesting way.
 Guidelines here.
-Due Feb 23rd.
+Due EOD Feb 23rd.

 Course policies